Here’s a question for your summer: Can you dare to go YONG?

 Think you can’t go YONG?
 Can it be done in a school?
 Why not at least start the conversation?
 If teachers need further convincing, just think about what you would do with all the time you spend finding or developing, administering, and yes, grading your assessments right now.

 And I am not the only one who is suggesting you think about how to “break your classroom’s dependence on the “A-through-F” grading system that does little more than silence student voices.”
+About how to “stop reducing students to a number, letter, or any label that misrepresents learning and assessment in education.”

 I’ll end here by mentioning that for family records and our own information, at our last meeting in each semester I administered one integrated performance assessment.
 See an example of my early learners’ work on that here.
 You can check out my secondary assessment for the end of the year here.